Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 Arrive Friday evening, grab a bite to eat at one of our outside dining options – Farnsworth House has a great garden, the Pub gives kids a chance to watch the cars go around Lincoln Square, or grab a slice of pizza at Tommy’s Pizza, Inc. Afterward, stroll the streets and check out a few shops while you decide which non-scary ghost tour you will take the next night.
 Head back to the campground for s’mores by the campfire – don’t worry, all of our campgrounds have cabins, too, no need to rough it if you aren’t into that.

-Grab a bite to eat, maybe a croissant at Café on the Square, and head out for a little history.
+Grab a bite to eat and head out for a little history.
 Depending on the age of your kids, you need to ease them into things, but still find an interesting story for yourself to enjoy, too.
 The Shriver House Museum is a guided tour of the home of the Shrivers, who actually lived in the house during the battle.
 They, too, had kids – two young girls.
 Hear their story, and think about what your family would have seen and done.
 Then it is off to Explore & More Children’s Museum for a little hands-on fun.

 Grab a bite to eat and then some ice cream to cool down before you hit the double decker bus tour.
 Even if the kids aren’t into the battlefield tour, they will think it is super cool to sit on top of the bus as they cross the scenic battlefield.
 After all that sightseeing, it is time to hit the pool before dinner.